asabitov/aws-network-template/README.md

 This CloudFormation template creates network infrastructure for a typical AWS project:<br>
 * 2 public and 2 private subnets
-* all subnets have Internet access.
+* all subnets have Internet access

 Just run: